JuanBorracho/numiko-challenge/README.md

 I will outline the steps I have gone through in the build section below.
 I will also write some notes in a notes section to explain my code.

+## Technology used in this project

+- HTML5
+- Tailwind CSS
+- JavaScript
+- GSAP
+- Gulp

 ## Setup

 - [x] Make new directory